abertschi/create-url-shortcut/README.md

 URL=http://google.ch
 ```

-For Unix-Like operating systems, data for a file with the extension *.desktop* is generated.
+For Unix-Like operating systems, data for a file with the extension *desktop* is generated.

 ```
 [Desktop Entry]